TiM00R/remote-terminal/README.md

-"Install nginx on my server and configure it with SSL" "Run complete system diagnostics and tell me if anything looks wrong" "Find all log errors from the last hour and summarize them"
+"Install nginx on my server and configure it with SSL" "Run complete system diagnostics and tell me if anything looks wrong" "Find all log errors from the last hour and summarize them" "Save this batch script and run it again next week"
 ```

-And Claude does it - executing commands, analyzing output, and taking action on your behalf.
+And Claude does it - executing commands, analyzing output, saving useful scripts, and taking action on your behalf.

 **That's Remote Terminal.**